krldmi/MPPP/doc/source/index.rst

    contain the root `toctree` directive.

 ===========================================
- Welcome to NWCSAF/MSG PP's documentation!
+ Welcome to NWCSAF/MPPP's documentation!
 ===========================================

-NWCSAF/PostProcessing is a python library for generating RGB products for meteorological remote sensing.
+NWCSAF's Meteorological Post-Processing Package is a python library for generating RGB products for meteorological remote sensing.
 As such it can create RGB composites directly from satellite instrument channels, or take advantage of precomputed PGEs.

 It is designed to be easily extendable to support any meteorological satellite by the creation of plugins.
 In the base distribution, we provide support for